vygr/ChrysaLisp/STATUS.md

 as the world moved on with layers and layers of software (pun definitely intended).

+`-f` option added to the run scripts to launch GUI task in the foreground.
+This is for Frame buffer mode so that the TTY driver goes to the GUI event processing.
+So for Pi4 Frame buffer mode I'd recommend `./run.sh -f`.
+For now the ESC key will exit back to the shell immediately !
+This will be improved shortly.

 ------

 Fix to make VP and C-Script optimizers immune to prebinder policy with regards